EventStore/documentation/docs/getting-started/quickstart/README.md

 2. Under `Recently Changed Streams`, click `SampleStream` link.

-3. Click on the `JSON` link in the last column of the first table row.
+3. Click on the `JSON` link in the right most column of the table.

 4. You should see the content of the appended event.